coodoo-io/JavaEE7-Angular2-Archetype/README.md

 - Multi Module Maven Project (separation of concerns)
 - API Example for JavaEE
 - Website Example for Angular2
-- Ready to deploy with maven (Automatic angular Production Builds)
+- Ready to deploy with maven (Automatic angular Production Builds with every Maven Build)

 How To use:
 ```sh